 Non-operator Symbols

-The following list contains all symbols that don’t function as operators; that is, they don’t behave like a function or method call.
+The following tables contain all symbols that don’t function as operators; that is, they don’t behave like a function or method call.

 Table B-2 shows symbols that appear on their own and are valid in a variety of locations.